rthewitt/WCRX/README.md

-# XavierRx
+# WheelChair Rx
 An app that helps fit wheelchairs to the needs of patients.

 NOTE: The application cannot run without the images and libraries.
 These are not currently stored in this Git repo.

 ## License
 This is NOT free software.
-Xavier Rx is distributed as beta shareware.
+WheelChair Rx is distributed as beta shareware.

 Source code copyright &copy; 2014 Ryan Hewitt and Michael C. Hogan.
 All rights reserved.

 Images copyright &copy; 2014 Ramiro Cazaux.
 All rights reserved.

 ## Install the Chrome Extension
-Xavier Rx is deployed as a Chrome Extension compatible with either the open source Chromium browser or Google Chrome.
+WheelChair Rx is deployed as a Chrome Extension compatible with either the open source Chromium browser or Google Chrome.

 1. Open the open source Chromium browser or Google Chrome
 2. Navigate to the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions?hl=en-US).